UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 ## Collaborating with GitHub
 _[Back to top](#contents)_

-- TODO: replace vlad/planets references to USERNAME/un-report
 - TODO: replace screenshots
-- TODO: edit README instead of planets files
+- TODO: edit README instead of un-report files

 For the next step, get into pairs.
 One person will be the "Owner" and the other will be the "Collaborator".
 The goal is that the Collaborator add changes into